openhie/openinfoman/resources/scripts/README.md

 > Note: The install playbooks invoke bash installation scripts.
 These do not remove data and logs, but always ensure to backup.
 See backup and restore below.

-To be accessible, on CentOS you may need to enable and start FirewallD:
+To be accessible, on CentOS you may need to enable and start FirewallD.
+Some images of CentOS do not have firewalld installed, this is included in the ansible_prep script:

 ```
 sudo systemctl enable firewalld